-The truth is that even the most diligent of us can make mistakes and let our guard down, which is why I’m sharing my most recent experience during a family trip to Chicago where I had an allergic reaction.
+The truth is that even the most diligent of us can make mistakes and let our guard down.
+This is why I’m sharing my most recent experience during a family trip to Chicago, where I had an allergic reaction.

 My trip to Chicago was overall wonderful and extremely positive in terms of my food allergies.
 I safely ate some of the best meals I’ve had in recent memory!

 Unfortunately, our final dinner in Chicago did not continue this trend.
 I hadn’t had an allergic reaction in over three years, something that felt like even more of a success because those three years had been my first time living away from my parents.